-Please do not show films or film clips in you Blackboard Collaborate sessions for the following reasons:
+Please do not show films or film clips in your Blackboard BBC Ultra sessions for the following reasons:

 A large PDF may not upload correctly to Moodle, may be difficult to share via e-mail. and students may have trouble downloading it.

 A PDF scanned directly from a book may be difficult to navigate or read, especially for students with certain disabilities.

 Using the full Adobe Acrobat suite**, there are several options for reducing the size of a PDF and making it more user-friendly: